 The hotel scene in Miami sizzles like no other city.
 With an impressive roster of glittering clubs, trendy restaurants, and award-winning spas, Miami’s hotels are much more than a place to rest your head at night.
 Here's our ranking of the top 10 hippest hotels in Miami.

-The Miami Beach EDITION opened in November 2014 inside the historic, long defunct Seville Hotel.
+The Miami Beach EDITION (pictured at top) opened in November 2014 inside the historic, long defunct Seville Hotel.
 At 294-rooms, inclusive of 28 spacious, next-level luxurious bungalows, the hotel boasts a lavish oceanfront yard with two pools and the Tropicale Bar, as well as a tranquil, otherworldly spa.
 On the nightlife side, Basement has proven to be a hotspot with Discobox (inspired by EDITION collaborator Ian Schraeger's iconic Studio 54) for late night dancing, as well as a small iceskating rink and four-lane bowling alley.
 Celebrated Chef Jean Georges Vongerichten presides over Matador Room for eclectic fine dining inspired by Spain, featuring dishes as varied as Florida black grouper tacos to spinach pizza with manchego.
 The more casual Market offers a variety of counters with options ranging from raw bar to pasta to pastries.
 2901 Collins Ave., Miami Beach; 786-257-4500; editionhotels.com/miami-beach.

 There are definitely perks to membership at The Standard Spa Miami Beach.
 With its idyllic Venetian Island location and dazzling views of Biscayne Bay from its dockside restaurant and pool, it’s a retreat at the junction of trendy and zen.
-These perks also come with a hotel stay, a spa treatment, or a $125 day pass on the weekends ($75 during the week).
+These perks also come with a hotel stay, a spa treatment, or a $150 day pass on the weekends ($75 during the week).
 The spa offers a variety of wellness classes and workshops, as well as a hydrotherapy playground with a massive hamam, while Lido restaurant offers healthy eats and incredible views.
-40 Island Ave., Miami Beach; 305-673-1717; standardhotels.com/spa-miami-beach.
+40 Island Ave., South Beach; 305-673-1717; standardhotels.com/spa-miami-beach.

 The novelty and luxury of this island retreat on Brickell Key, just across a bridge from downtown’s hustle and bustle, makes the Mandarin Oriental a favorite destination hotel.
 Offering unparalleled views of Biscayne Bay, a private beach club, and the fabulous waterfront outdoor lounge, it’s popular amongst a post-work and weekend crowd.
 La Mar by Gaston Acurio, serving sumptuous Peruvian fare, keeps diners coming back.
 It also boasts a Forbes Five Star Asian-inspired spa for serious relaxation.
 500 Brickell Key Dr., Miami; 305-913-8288; mandarinoriental.com/miami.